 Love your flaws and weaknesses, they are about to become your greatest strengths.

 (remember: every disadvantage makes you push harder)

 Self Love is a key ingredient in skill development.
-Especially considering that you will stumble upon flaws and weakness of yours that can leave you discouraged.
-In these moments it is important to practice self love.
+Especially considering that you will stumble upon flaws and weaknesses of yours that can leave you discouraged.
+In these moments it is important to practice self-love.
 Accepting that you are on a journey and you are on that journey to learn.